EIR Live

 Episode Description:

-In this episode of EIR Live, Ilya Tabakh and Terence Orr engage in a deep conversation with Luis Rincon about his journey from law school to becoming an entrepreneur in residence (EIR) and ultimately founding Acadeum.
+In this episode of EIR Live, Ilya Tabakh and Terrance Orr engage in a deep conversation with Luis Rincon about his journey from law school to becoming an entrepreneur in residence (EIR) and ultimately founding Acadeum.
 They discuss the importance of exposure, mentorship, and networking in entrepreneurship, as well as the evolving role of EIRs in the startup ecosystem.
 Luis shares insights on adaptability, empathy, and the significance of keeping personal burn low while navigating career transitions.
 The conversation also touches on the impact of AI on innovation and the need for a supportive EIR community to foster growth and collaboration.

 Takeaways: